Yalums/lyra-exporter/README.md

 1. Open Lyra Exporter
 2. Click the "Save as JSON" button on the respective platform's webpage
-3. Run Lyra's Exporter and select JSON files exported from Claude, Gemini, or other platforms
+3. Run Lyra Exporter and select JSON files exported from Claude, Gemini, or other platforms
 4. Start managing and organizing into Markdown documents